oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/create-flow/create-flow.md

 5. Click **Continue**

-6. On the Summary page, review the configuration and click **Done**.
+6. On the Summary page, review the configuration and click **Finish**.

     ![Summary in ADW Wizard](images/adw-wizard-summary.png)